Ron Reagan: Career

 In February 1986, Reagan hosted an episode of Saturday Night Live.

 Reagan became more politically active after his father left the White House in 1989.
 In contrast to his father, the younger Reagan's views were unabashedly liberal.
-In a 2009 Vanity Fair interview, Ron said that he did not speak out politically during his father's term because the press "never cared about my opinions as such, only as they related to him", adding that he did not want to create the impression that he and his father were on bad terms because of political differences.
+In a 2009 Vanity Fair interview, Ron said that he did not speak out politically during his father's term because the press "never cared about my opinions as such, only as they related to him", adding he did not want to create the impression that he and his father were on bad terms because of political differences.
 In 1991, Reagan hosted The Ron Reagan Show, a syndicated late-night talk show addressing political issues of the day, which was canceled after a brief run since it was unable to compete with the higher ratings of The Arsenio Hall Show, The Tonight Show Starring Johnny Carson, and Nightline.

 Reagan has worked in recent years as a magazine journalist and has hosted talk shows on cable TV networks such as the Animal Planet network.
 In Britain, he is best known for having co-presented Record Breakers (based on The Guinness Book of Records) for the BBC.
 Reagan presented a report from the United States each week.

-He has served on the board of the Creative Coalition, an organization founded in 1989 by a group that included Susan Sarandon and Christopher Reeve, to politically mobilize entertainers and artists, generally for First Amendment rights, and causes such as arts advocacy and public education.
+He has served on the board of the Creative Coalition, an organization founded in 1989 by a group that included Susan Sarandon and Christopher Reeve, to politically mobilize entertainers and artists, generally for First Amendment rights and causes such as arts advocacy and public education.
 From February to December 2005, Reagan co-hosted the talk show Connected: Coast to Coast with Monica Crowley on MSNBC.

 Until its demise in 2010, Air America Media aired The Ron Reagan Show.
 The program made its debut on September 8, 2008.

 In 2011, he published My Father at 100: A Memoir.
 In interviews promoting the book, Reagan described noticing his father was having certain mental lapses which, in hindsight, caused the younger Reagan to speculate subsequently that his father may have already been in the early stages of Alzheimer's disease while still in office.
 This assertion was attacked by critics, including his brother, Michael Reagan.
 Ron Reagan subsequently clarified that he did not feel the lapses were evidence of "dementia."